 - Brewhouse Tour: This 90-minute tour is free, but reservations are required.
 Here you take a tour of the hops-to-brews process.
 You will look into the copper kettles, smell the hops, see the assembly line and end with a tasting of beer next to the fermenters.

-- Beer Geek Tour: If you are looking for something a bit more in depth, this 3-hour tour will teach you everything you ever wanted to know about beer and brewing.
-For $30 per person, you will take a small group tour which begins with craft beer history.
-You will then tour the 200-barrel production brewhouse, venture into the hop freezer and cellar.
+- Beer Geek Tour: If you are looking for something a bit more in-depth, this 3-hour tour will teach you everything you ever wanted to know about beer and brewing.
+For $30 per person, you will take a small group tour that begins with craft beer history.
+You will then tour the 200-barrel production brew house, and venture into the hop freezer and cellar.
 You will then be able to sample brews right from the tanks.
 Reservation is required.